 This is the main argument you’ll get from proponents for native ESL teachers: they know the language better because they have been speaking it since forever.
 That is a valid point.
 When a child is born surrounded with a particular language, the grammar and pronunciation come naturally.
 Non-native English speakers, on the other hand, have to learn all rules from scratch, and they are not that experienced in speaking the language.
 Thus, they are almost expected to make mistakes in pronunciation.

 On the other hand, we have to consider the fact that native English speakers don’t exactly grow up listening to perfect grammar and vocabulary.
 They are all prone to using specific dialects, which can affect their speech and manner of expression.
 Non-natives learn the English language from scratch, and they are not confused by slang or dialect.
-They have textbook knowledge of the language and often a better understanding of syntax and grammar.
+They have a textbook knowledge of the language and often a better understanding of syntax and grammar.

-The Argument of Experience
+The argument of experience

 There is no doubt in the fact that native speakers are better when it comes to practical usage of the English language.
 They have been using it since they were born.
 Non-natives, on the other hand, don’t have as much experience speaking a foreign language and cannot be compared with natives in this aspect.